algeboy/Glassbox/Countable/SetCategory.md

 ### Composing impossible

-There are number of incompatible composition based purely on constructors.
+There are numerous incompatible composition based purely on constructors.
 For example `ℕ←F` composed with `ℕ←F`.
 These are mostly `relf`.
 As above there are cases that need to break down based on who failure emerges, i.e. is it because stateful compositions can fail?
 If so you need to make a decidable check like this.
 ```agda
 wrap-∘-assoc (ℕ←ℕ h₀) (ℕ←F {w} g₀) (F←ℕ {v} f₀) with v ≟ w
 ... | yes p = refl